caleorourke/grunt-jekyll-pages/README.md

 Type: `string` <br/>
 Default: `.`

-Change the directory where Jekyll will read files.
+The directory where Jekyll will read files.

 #### dest
 Type: `string` <br/>
 Default: `./_site`

-Change the directory where Jekyll will write files.
+The directory where Jekyll will write files.

 #### plugins
 Type: `string` <br/>
 Default: `./_plugins`

 The directory for plugins.
+If you're using GitHub Pages to publish your site, any plugin under this directory will not be supported.

 #### layouts
 Type: `string` <br/>